July 22, 2025

 Or maybe I just made it all up here on the spot.
 Every bit of it.
 Maybe it’s no more true than me claiming I met John Carpenter at Comic-Con.

 See, here’s the thing.
 Lots of people tell true stories.
-And they often let you know it’s true story on the cover or the first page or at the end of the manuscript.
+And they often let you know it’s a true story on the cover or the first page or at the end of the manuscript.
 And I think they do this—not always, but quite often—to put a sort of armor around their writing.
 You think these are bad characters?
 Well guess what, they’re based off real people, so you’re wrong!
 The plot’s kind of thin?
 Well these are all true events so you’re wrong!
 The whole thing just comes across as a ridiculous pile of coincidences?
 Wrong, wrong, wrong!
 You can’t say any of it’s bad if it’s all true!
 If it really happened!

 And look, here’s another ugly truth.
 Nobody wants reality.
 They may say they do, but they’re lying.
 To me or to themselves.
 The majority of readers prefer their reality with a thin (or very thick) veneer of fiction over it.
 They want clean dialogue.
 They want things to make sense and story threads to get tied up, or at least gathered together in an orderly fashion.
 They want characters who win (maybe not cheerfully or without scars, but they do win).